torvalds/linux/Documentation/spi/spi-summary.rst

   - Sometimes SPI is used to daisy-chain devices, like shift registers.

-In the same way, SPI slaves will only rarely support any kind of automatic discovery/enumeration protocol.
-The tree of slave devices accessible from a given SPI host controller will normally be set up manually, with configuration tables.
+In the same way, SPI targets will only rarely support any kind of automatic discovery/enumeration protocol.
+The tree of target devices accessible from a given SPI host controller will normally be set up manually, with configuration tables.